Tokyo Metro 7000 series: History

 The 7000 series was introduced into service on 30 October 1974, when the Yurakucho Line first opened.
 Its design is derived from that of the 6000 series developed for the Chiyoda Line.
 They were initially formed as five-car sets, but after the Yurakucho Line was extended to in 1983, the 7000 series sets were formed as ten-car sets.
 By 1989, 340 vehicles were built, which were formed into 34 ten-car sets.

 Refurbishment

 Between 2007 and 2009, the 7000 series fleet was refurbished coinciding with use on Fukutoshin Line services.
 The sets were fitted with new driver's cabs, CCTV equipment, updated traction and braking systems, automatic train operation, and other miscellaneous technical improvements.
 Some sets were also shortened to eight cars.
 The sets were also reliveried with brown, gold, and white stripes coinciding with use on Fukutoshin Line services.
 They originally sported a yellow bodyside line when used primarily on Yurakucho Line services.

 Withdrawal

 After the refurbishment programme, a significant portion of the 7000 series fleet was withdrawn; four of these sets were shipped to Indonesia in 2010.

 In 2020, Tokyo Metro unveiled the 17000 series, which replaced the remaining 7000 series sets by April 2022.

 As of September 2023, ten-car set 7101 is preserved at Shin-Kiba Depot.
+However, in November 2025, cars 7201 to 7001 were scrapped due to their poor conditions.
+As a result, only car 7101 was preserved.